-It may not be the safest idea for an expectant momma to train for a marathon, but she can and should still do moderate exercise.
-Prenatal yoga will be your saving grace to keep your muscles strong and supple, improve the flexibility and balance you often lose as your belly grows, and as a bonus, it'll also mentally and physically prepare you for labor.
-If you've already tried this sequence to open tight hips and hamstrings , here's another one that will stretch your hips and back, which should alleviate some of the lower back or pelvic pain many pregos complain of.
+If you're expecting, prenatal yoga will be your saving grace to keep muscles strong and supple, improve the flexibility and balance you can lose as your belly grows, and as a bonus, it can help you mentally and physically prepare for labor.
+If you've already tried this sequence to open tight hips and hamstrings , here's another yoga series that will stretch your hips and back, which should alleviate some of the lower back or pelvic pain many pregnant women complain of.

 Stand at the front of your mat in Mountain pose.
 Step open to the right, bringing your legs about three feet apart.
 Turn your heels in.
 Bend your knees until your thighs are parallel to the ground.
 Lift your arms up, bending your elbows so they are at 90-degree angles, holding Goddess for five breaths.

 Lean over to the left, resting your left elbow on your left thigh.
 Raise your right arm overhead, gazing up at the ceiling, stretching through the right side of the body.
 Keep your thighs lowered, holding Side Goddess for five breaths.
 Then rise up and do this pose on the right side.

 Lift your torso back to a neutral position, and straighten both legs.
 Inhale as you turn your toes in and exhale to slowly bend forward, folding at your hips.
 In this variation of Wide-Legged Forward Bend , hold on to opposite elbows and allow your torso to hang.
 Try to shift your weight forward into your toes, holding here for five deep breaths.

 Press into your feet and rise up to standing.
 Walk your feet in so they are about hips-distance apart (or slightly wider to make room for your baby bump), and lower your hips down as far as you can.
 Press your elbows against your inner knees, straightening through your spine, and enjoying Wide Squat for five breaths.